hyprwm/hyprland-wiki/pages/Useful Utilities/Other.md

 ### Editor support for config files

-[HyprLS](https://github.com/hyprland-community/hyprls) by _ewen-lbh_: A LSP server to provide auto-completion and more for Hyprland's configuration files in neovim, VS Code & others
+[HyprLS](https://github.com/hyprland-community/hyprls) by _gwennlbh_: A LSP server to provide auto-completion and more for Hyprland's configuration files in neovim, VS Code & others

 ### IPC wrappers